IMS94/spring-boot-jwt-authentication/README.md

 - `/login` -> Public endpoint which returns a signed JWT for valid user credentials (username/password)
 - `/user` -> A protected endpoint which returns the user details of the requesting user.

+## See Also
+1. See https://github.com/IMS94/spring-boot-jwt-authorization for an extension of this for **role based access control** (RBAC)